 This leather is distinguished by its transparency, which reveals natural marks such as veins and folds, attesting that it has not undergone any treatment.
 This delicate leather is easily scratched.
 It will acquire a beautiful amber patina which will be unique to it.
 This patina, as well as the wear due to its use, are proof of the authenticity of the trunk and of its journey alongside its owner.

-In case of accidental contact with water, immediately dab the leather with an absorbent, clear, lint-free cloth.
+In the event of accidental contact with water, dab the leather immediately with an absorbent, clear, lint-free cloth.

 It is strongly recommended not to apply a "nourishing milk" which by its fat will stain the leather by trapping the dirt.
 Solvents, chemicals, or home remedies such as mink oil, saddle leather grease, leather lotions, or substances of any kind should be avoided at all costs.

 Just like the old canvas, we recommend dusting it with a soft cloth.

 The trunks are made of beech wood and poplar.
 Above all, do not use wood filler, Synthobois or other resin.

 They are very practical for tinkering at home but perfectly unsuitable for restoring a luxury or collector's trunk.

 If the wood is wormy, or you detect the presence of an insect , a xylophenetreatment will be necessary.